Washington Square Park: Construction of the arch and addition of statues

-The first fountain next to the arch was completed in 1852 and replaced in 1872.
-In 1851, it was described as having "a very large circular basin, with a central jet and several side jets."
+The first fountain next to the arch was completed in 1852 and then replaced in 1872.
+In 1851 it was described as having "a very large circular basin, with a central jet and several side jets."
 A story on the completion of the fountain appeared in the first edition of the New-York Daily Times, which would eventually become the New York Times.
 The statue of Giuseppe Garibaldi was unveiled in 1888.
 In 1918, two statues of George Washington were added to the north side.